shrutien/EntityExplorer/README.md

 WikipediaHierarchyExtractor
 ===========================

-This is a web-application that allows a user to identify entities from a given text, and then visualize relationships between them by linking them through Wikipedia categories.
-It generates an interactive graph of relationships, where the user can increase the edges weights to view more specialized relationships between entities.
+It is a web-application that allows a user to identify entities from a given text, and then visualize relationships between them by linking them through Wikipedia categories.
+It generates an interactive graph of relationships, where the user can increase the edge weights to view more specialized relationships.
 Core technologies/frameworks/libraries used are: Java, D3, Maven, MongoDB, Twitter Bootstrap, and Lucene.

 ### Installation

-It can be deployed as a regular Tomcat web-app or in a Jetty container. `mvn package` can be run inside the main directory to create the WAR file inside the target folder.
+It can be deployed as a regular Tomcat web-app or in a Jetty container. `mvn package` can be run from inside the main directory to create the WAR file inside the target folder.
 Certain parameters need to be configured in the web.xml file:

 - `LUCENE_INDEX_DIRECTORY_PATH`: Full file path to the directory where your Wikipedia index is stored.
 - `ENTITY_EXTRACTION_CLASSIFIER_DATA`: Full file path to the Stanford NER classifier file.